List of tallest buildings in Saudi Arabia

 This list of tallest buildings in Saudi Arabia ranks the tallest buildings in Saudi Arabia by height.

-The tallest building in Saudi Arabia is the Makkah Royal Clock Tower in Mecca which stands 601 m (1,972 ft) tall.
-Completed in 2012, it is the fourth-tallest building in the world and houses the Makkah Clock Royal Tower - A Fairmont Hotel.
-Over the past two decades, a high-rise construction boom has significantly reshaped the skyline.
-The Public Investment Fund Tower, completed in 2021 and standing at 385 m (1,263 ft) tall, is currently the tallest building in Riyadh.
-As a result, Riyadh is currently the fourth city in the Middle East to have a significant number of skyscrapers, after Dubai, Doha, and Abu Dhabi.
-Since 2014, a total of 100 skyscrapers have been constructed in the city.
+The tallest building in the Kingdom of Saudi Arabia is the Makkah Royal Clock Tower in Mecca, which stands at a height of 601 m.
+Completed in 2012, it is the fourth-tallest building in the world and serves as the centerpiece of The Clock Towers complex, also known as Abraj Al Bait.
+Over the past two decades, a high-rise construction boom has significantly reshaped the national skyline.
+The Public Investment Fund Tower, completed in 2021 with a height of 385 m, is currently the tallest building in Riyadh.
+Consequently, Riyadh ranks as the fourth city in the Middle East to have a significant number of skyscrapers, following Dubai, Doha, and Abu Dhabi.
+Since 2014, a total of 100 skyscrapers have been constructed within the city.

 Tallest buildings

-This section contains a list of completed and topped-out buildings in Saudi Arabia that stand at least 150 m (492 ft) tall, based on standard height measurements, which include spires and architectural details, but excludes antenna masts.
-An equal sign (=) following a rank indicates the same height for two or more buildings.
+This section lists completed and topped-out buildings in Saudi Arabia that reach a minimum height of 100 m.
+Rankings are based on standard architectural height measurements, which include spires and architectural details but exclude antenna masts.
+An equal sign (=) following a rank indicates an identical height for two or more buildings.
 The "Year" column indicates the year in which a building was completed.
+Estimated heights are shown in italics.